girliemac/getting-started-lessons/accessibility/README.md

 One of the best-known accessibility tools are screen readers.

 [Screen readers](https://en.wikipedia.org/wiki/Screen_reader) are commonly used clients for those with vision impairments.
-Just as we spend time ensuring a browser properly conveys the information we wish to share, we must also ensure a screen reader does the same.
+As we spend time ensuring a browser properly conveys the information we wish to share, we must also ensure a screen reader does the same.

 At its most basic, a screen reader will read a page from top to bottom audibly.
 If your page is all text, the reader will convey the information in a similar fashion to a browser.
 Of course, web pages are rarely purely text; they will contain links, graphics, color, and other visual components.
 Care must be taken to ensure that this information is read correctly by a screen reader.